transposit-connectors/mc-transposit-eng/runbooks/debug_connector_test.md

 Connector tests run every day in [#connector-tests](https://app.slack.com/client/T2615V5UK/CC254A2E5).
 We expect the on-call engineer to be the first point of triage for when they fail.

+## Response status not ok.
+Status code 5xx
+The actual service (i.e Yelp) might be down.
+This is not a cause for concern unless it happens continuously.

 ## Auth error:

 - "Unable to authorize" error: we have a transient bug where we fail to re-auth once every few months,